jruydemir/recipes/breads/arab_bread.md

 =====

 * To make Manakeesh - once the dough is rolled out, poke with then end of a fork.
 Add toppings right after placing on the pan.
-  * Cheese mixuture is 1 part feta/akawi to 1.5 part fresh mozz
+  * Cheese mixture is 1 part feta/akawi to 1.5 part fresh mozz
 * Can sub milk powder and water for 1 cup of whole milk + necessary water to reach weight.
 * Can partially proof for an hour then divide into 100g balls.
 Cover and Freeze.